omgmog/chuwi-vi10-plus/windows.md

 exit
 ```

-reboot, select windows again

-it will install successfully, will take a while

-reboot, remove usb, select windows
+After that's done, reboot and select your USB stick again.

-it will take a little while and will reboot a couple of times
+The installer will take a little while depending on the speed of your USB stick, and it will reboot the tablet a number of times during the install.

-you will be prompted through the getting started process